magpie-ea/magpie-site/getting-started/experiments.markdown

 <img src="../images/view_schema.png" width="100%" >

 The view-template in `index.html` essentially declares placeholders which are then filled by the corresponding view-object.
 Placeholders are declared and filled using [mustache](https://mustache.github.io/).
 Below is the view-template for the main experimental trials from the minimal template, which declares mustache-variables `picture`, `question`, `option1` and `option2`.
-These variables will be filled in a dynamic way with information by the corresponding view-object.
+These variables will be filled in a dynamic way with information by the corresponding view-object. (<strong>Notice:</strong> if you want to put HTML tags into a mustache variable you will need three curly braces around it, not just two (e.g., we HTML markup is rendered correctly when inserted into variable `question` but not when inserted in variable `picture` in the code below).)

 ```html
 {% raw %}